Researching Multilingually at the borders of Language, the Body, Law and the State

 Davcheva, L. and Fay, R. (2014).
 Tales of Ladino: Sephardic Jews in Bulgaria speak about their heritage language.
 In: Bet Debora, Vol.1, pp. 86-97.

-Fay, R. and Andrews, J. (forthcoming), From linguistic preparation to developing a translingual mind-set – possible implications of plurilingualism for researcher education.
-In: J. Choi, S. Ollerhead and M. French (eds.), Plurilingualism in learning and teaching: complexities across contexts.
+Fay, R. and Andrews, J. (2018).
+From linguistic preparation to developing a translingual mind-set – possible implications of plurilingualism for researcher education.
+In: J. Choi, S. Ollerhead and M. French (eds.), Plurilingualism in learning and teaching: complexities across contexts (pp. 220-233).
 London: Routledge.

 Fay, R. and Stelma, J. (2016).
 Criticality, intentionality and intercultural action.
 In M. Dasli and A. Diaz (eds.), The critical turn in language and intercultural communication pedagogy. pp.120-146, London: Routledge.